Roy Talsma: Club career

 Talsma was born in Velp.
 After playing for Eendracht Arnhem, De Graafschap and ESA Rijkerswoerd, he joined Vitesse Arnhem's youth setup in 2007, aged 13, being released in 2014.

 On 26 June 2014 Talsma joined SC Telstar, in Eerste Divisie.
 He made his professional debut on 15 August, coming on as a late substitute in a 1–2 home loss against Roda JC.

-On 17 April 2015 Talsma agreed a deal with GVVV, being effective in June.
+On 17 April 2015 Talsma agreed a deal with GVVV, becoming effective in June of the same year.